ABOUT MICHELLE URQUHART

 In 2016 her Michelle Urquhart in Concert series was launched.
 These concerts are held in a beautiful church venue in Mosman, Sydney.
 She is showcasing pieces written for and including viola.
 In these programs Michelle collaborates with some of Sydney's most inspiring musicians.

-Michelle will be performing with pianist Keith Mitchell in the UK in July, 2017.
+Michelle performed with pianist Keith Mitchell in Wiltshire UK in July, 2017.